Questions and Answers

 No nuclear waste repository will be built at the GeoLaB site.
 The legally regulated site selection process for a final repository is conducted independently of BGE’s fundamental research within GeoLaB.

-For more information: BGE Site Selection Process
+BGE Site Selection Process -

 GeoLaB is a project of the Helmholtz Association, Germany’s largest research organization.
 The project is funded with approximately 35 million euros from the Federal Ministry of Education and Research (BMBF).
 Additionally, the Federal Company for Radioactive Waste Disposal (BGE) contributes 15 million euros.